avp33/TOGHelper/README.md

 Once that is done, go to the channel in the server that you want messages forward to, and use the tog.setup_buff_alerts comand.

-An example of using this command is 'tog.setup_buff_alerts 795575592501379073' where the number is the id of the channel on another server that you want to receive buff alerts from.
+An example of using this command is 'tog.setup_buff_alerts 795575592501379073 832414160410640454'.
+The first number is the id of the channel on another server that you want to receive buff alerts from.
+The second number is optional, but if you only want a specific role to be notified of buff alerts (rather than @here), you can use this so only they receive a notification.

 To get the id of a channel, follow [these steps](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).

+If you set a role to receive buffs, users can opt into notifications by using tog.buff_me and opt out by using tog.debuff_me

-After that command is run, if you no longer want to receive forwarded messages, you can run 'tog.remove_buff_alerts 795575592501379073', where the only argument is the id of the channel that you want to stop receiving messages from.
+After that command is run, if you no longer want to receive forwarded messages, you can run 'tog.remove_buff_alerts 795575592501379073 832414160410640454', where the first argument is the id of the channel that you want to stop receiving messages from.